-- I) details of any contracts above R300 000 carried out on behalf of the municipality within the last five years; - m) contract management processes and procedures including provision for the Accounting Officer to cancel the contract on the grounds of unsatisfactory performance; and - n) any other matters as required by the MFMA and the Supply Chain Management Regulations.
+- m) contract management processes and procedures including provision for the Accounting Officer to cancel the contract on the grounds of unsatisfactory performance; and - n) any other matters as required by the MFMA and the Supply Chain Management Regulations.

 21. Public invitation for competitive bids